kennethkalmer/ember-cli-nouislider/README.md

 ## Component

+You have the opportunity to customize if needed.

-Once the installation is done, you'll need to generate your own component and re-export the one provided:
+To do this, generate your own component and re-export the one provided:

 ```